sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![th_yen](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/th_yen.png)

-The binarization should be reversed in cases where the nuclei is darker than the background, If the original value is **below** the threshold the value is assigned to be one (white), and if the value is **above** the threshold the value is assigned to be zero (black):
+The binarization should be reversed in cases where the nuclei is darker than the background,
+If the original value is **below** the threshold the value is assigned to be one (white), and if the value is **above** the threshold the value is assigned to be zero (black):

 ![th_yen2](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/th_yen2.png)

-### IoU - Intersection over union
+### IoU - Intersection over union (performance index)
 IoU is a segmentation performance measure which stands for intersection over union.
 The intersection (A∩B) is comprised of the pixels found in both the prediction mask and the ground truth mask, whereas the union (A∪B) is simply comprised of all pixels found in either the prediction or target mask.